Skip to main content

 "I needed my wisdom teeth out, and Dr. Simos is a dear family friend.
 We trust him, and we know he would get the job done properly, so there was no question about who to go with.
 The procedure was great.
 Dr. Simos really makes you feel comfortable.
 I remember I was cold, so he immediately got me a blanket, put it over me, and before I knew it, I was done.
 Recovery was great — not a lot of swelling, not a lot of pain.
 I was up and at 'em within three days.
 Interacting with Dr. Simos is absolutely awesome.
 He's extremely patient, extremely kind.
 He's going to guide you through the whole steps of the procedures.
 He's really an awesome doctor.
 The staff is unbelievably friendly, very supportive.
 When you go in the day of surgery, everybody's smiling, they're asking how they are, can they get you anything before you go into surgery, so they're great.
 If you're not sure who to get your wisdom teeth out, definitely go to Dr. Simos.
 He's a really great surgeon, really kind person, and he's going to take care of you properly."

-Ella Reviews Her Wisdom Tooth Removal Procedure
+Peter Reviews His Wisdom Tooth Removal Procedure

 Watch Review

-Norma Reviews His Wisdom Tooth Removal Procedure
+Robert Reviews His Wisdom Tooth Removal Procedure

 Watch Review

-Max Reviews His Wisdom Tooth Removal Procedure
+Melissa Reviews Her Wisdom Tooth Removal Procedure

 Watch Review